saucelabs/forwarder/docs/content/cli/forwarder_pac_server.md

 - errors: logs request line and headers if status code is greater than or equal to 500

 Modes for different modules can be specified separated by commas.

-Example:
+The following example specifies that the API module logs errors, the proxy module logs headers, and anything else logs full URL.

 ```
 --log-http=api:errors,proxy:headers,url
 ```
- specifies that the API module logs errors, the proxy module logs headers, and anything else logs full URL.

 ### `--log-level` {#log-level}